contact2theshreya/scaler-BE-auth-service/notes.md

 ## Note
-in mysql every row has size of 16KB thaat is 65,536bytes else jpa will give error so one solution to use @Lob as text column in model coz this doesn't count as size of the row Run insertclient test once and then comment out and pust same details in postman and run tell spring securith it is safe to convert customuserdetails class in jwt-security restriction so use @jsondeserialize-safe to deserialize to json
+in mysql every row has size of 16KB thaat is 65,536bytes else jpa will give error so one solution to use @Lob as text column not varchar in model coz this doesn't count as size of the row Run insertclient test once and then comment out and pust same details in postman and run tell spring securith it is safe to convert customuserdetails class in jwt-security restriction so use @jsondeserialize-safe to deserialize to json